juliusoh/lfz-full-stack-lessons/exercises/node-intro/README.md

     var lastName = 'Dahl'
     firstName + ' ' + lastName
     ```
-1. Take a screen shot of your Node.js REPL antics to turn in with your Pull Request.
+1. Take a screen shot of your Node.js REPL exploration to turn in with your Pull Request.

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is Node.js?
-- What can Node.js be used for?
-- What is a REPL?
-- When was Node.js created?
-- What back end languages have you heard of?